NN2Poly: A polynomial representation for deep feed-forward artificial neural networks: Simulation study and discussion

-In this section, a real use case of NN2Poly is showcased using the Boston Housing dataset.
+In this section, a real use case of NN2Poly is showcased using the Boston Housing data set \cite{harrisonHedonicHousingPrices1978}.
 It presents a regression problem aimed at predicting the median value of homes in a Boston suburb in the 1970s.
-The dataset contains 506 rows, split in 404 and 102, train and test respectively.
+The data set contains 506 rows, split in 404 and 102, train and test respectively.
 See Table~\ref{tab:boston} for further details.

 With this data, 10 NNs are trained using the same methodology described in Section \ref{section_performance}, with 3 hidden layers, 100 neurons per layer and including the hyperbolic tangent as activation function.
 The weights are updated using ADAM \cite{kingmaAdamMethodStochastic2017}, imposing the $\ell_1$-norm weight constraint.
 Then, NN2Poly is applied with $Q_{\mathrm{max}}=3$ to obtain a polynomial representation.
 The NN's performance for one of these realizations is depicted in Fig.~\ref{fig_Boston_performance}A (all of them achieve similar results).
 On the other hand, Fig.~\ref{fig_Boston_performance}B shows that the polynomial representation obtained by NN2Poly closely matches the NN predictions.